natplatil/LTU/Assignment 5/README.md

 Dataset 1 estimated optimized value for eps: optimal_eps=0.16
 ![Task 2 Dataset 1 DBSCAN](Images/task2_dbscan_d1.png)
 I messed with the eps value until I could see the clearest separation between clusters.
+I tested eps values around 0.16 and ultimately stuck with 0.16.
 17 clusters seemed to be a good number that allowed enough separation between the trees and the catenary.

 Dataset 2 estimated optimized value for eps: optimal_eps=0.155
 ![Task 2 Dataset 2 DBSCAN](Images/task2_dbscan_d2.png)
 I messed with the eps value until I could see the clearest separation between clusters.
+I tested eps values around 0.16 and ultimately stuck with 0.155.
 13 clusters seemed to be a good number that allowed enough separation between the trees and the catenary.

 TASK 3: